Witley Court

 Full screen

-The house was sold for £890,000 (over £50m in today's money) to the Dudley family whose Black Country interests, which included ironworks, coal mines and quarries, provided a vast wealth.
-It was this wealth which transformed Witley Court from a large house into one of the largest private palaces in Europe - a byword for luxury and elegance and visited by royalty.
+The house was sold for £890,000 (equivalent to over £50 million today) to the Dudley family whose Black Country interests, which included ironworks, coal mines and quarries, provided a vast wealth.
+This immense wealth transformed Witley Court from a grand country house into one of the largest private palaces in Europe - a byword for luxury and elegance and visited by royalty.
 In 1846 Lord Ward started to improve the house and gardens.
-He asked the leading garden designer of the day, William Nesfield, who created parterres and added some monumental fountains the largest of which - 'Perseus and Andromeda' - could shoot water over 100ft into the air from a central sculpture which weighed more than 20 tons.
+He asked the leading garden designer of the day, William Nesfield, who created parterres and monumental fountains, the largest of which - Perseus and Andromeda - could shoot water over 100ft into the air from a central sculpture which weighed more than 20 tons.
 For the house he engaged Samuel Daukes who created its Italianate look, extending the house further and creating the impressive Orangery which was linked to the South Portico by way of graceful curved wing.

 Further information about the gardens: English Heritage: Witley Court